-The minimally invasive procedure is painless and results in full hair just a few months after a transplant has been performed.
-Therefore, you do not have to worry about suitable hairstyles or long-term medical treatments that stop its effect after you stop using hair growth remedies.
+The minimally invasive procedure is painless and results in full hair.
+These results can be seen just a few months after a transplant has been performed.
+Therefore, you do not have to worry about suitable hairstyles or treatments whose effect ceases after you stop using them.

-In a hair transplant, the grafts (hair follicles containing 1-4 hairs) are taken from the densely covered area at the nape of the neck and transplanted into the recipient area, for example, a balding patch on top of the head or to fill up the receding hairline.
+With a hair transplant, the grafts (hair follicles containing 1-4 hairs) are taken from the densely covered area at the nape of the neck.
+These are then transplanted into the recipient area, for example, a balding patch or to fill in the receding hairline.

-Surely, you can disguise these with an undercut too.
-But to enjoy more hair fullness and wear a variety of hairstyles, hair transplantation is the most optimal solution.
+While you can disguise these with an undercut, to enjoy more hair fullness and wear a variety of hairstyles, hair transplantation is the most optimal solution.

-Being experts in hair implants, the clinic is a reliable contact person that will explain the different methods of hair transplantation to you and help to create a treatment plan tailored to your needs and wishes.
+Being experts in hair implants, the clinic is a reliable contact person in your hair loss journey.
+We will explain the different methods of hair transplantation to you and help to create a treatment plan tailored to your needs and wishes.